Machine Learning Security against Data Poisoning: Are We There Yet?: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work has been partially supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET Programme managed by FFG in the COMET Module S3AI.
+This work has been partially supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research; by Spoke 10 ``Logistics and Freight'' within the Italian PNRR National Centre for Sustainable Mobility (MOST), CUP I53C22000720001; and by BMK, BMDW, and the Province of Upper Austria in the frame of the COMET Programme managed by FFG in the COMET Module S3AI.

-\begin{IEEEbiography}{Antonio Emanuele Cinà} is a Postdoctoral Researcher at CISPA – Helmholtz Center for Information Security, Saarbrücken.
+\begin{IEEEbiography}{Antonio Emanuele Cinà} is an Assistant Professor in the Department of Computer Science, Bioengineering, Robotics and Systems Engineering at the University of Genova, Italy.
 His research interests include machine learning security, trustworthy AI, and computer vision.
-Contact him at antonio.cina@cispa.de. \end{IEEEbiography} \begin{IEEEbiography}{Kathrin Grosse} is a Postdoctoral Researcher at the School of Architecture, Civil and Environmental Engineering, EPFL, Switzerland.
+Contact him at antonio.cina@unige.it. \end{IEEEbiography}

+\begin{IEEEbiography}{Kathrin Grosse} is a Postdoctoral Researcher at the School of Architecture, Civil and Environmental Engineering, EPFL, Switzerland.
 Her research interests include adversarial machine learning, machine learning, and machine learning security in practice.
-Contact her at kathrin.grosse@epfl.ch. \end{IEEEbiography} \begin{IEEEbiography}{Ambra Demontis} is an Assistant Professor in the Department of Electrical and Electronic Engineering at the University of Cagliari, Italy.
-Her research interest include adversarial machine learning, machine learning and cybersecurity.
+Contact her at kathrin.grosse@epfl.ch. \end{IEEEbiography}

+\begin{IEEEbiography}{Ambra Demontis} is an Assistant Professor in the Department of Electrical and Electronic Engineering at the University of Cagliari, Italy.
+Her research interest includes adversarial machine learning, machine learning and cybersecurity.
 She is a Member of IEEE.
-Contact her at ambra.demontis@unica.it. \end{IEEEbiography} \begin{IEEEbiography}{Battista Biggio} is an Associate Professor in the Department of Electrical and Electronic Engineering at the University of Cagliari, Italy.
-His research interest include adversarial machine learning, cybersecurity and machine learning.
+Contact her at ambra.demontis@unica.it. \end{IEEEbiography}

+\begin{IEEEbiography}{Battista Biggio} is an Associate Professor in the Department of Electrical and Electronic Engineering at the University of Cagliari, Italy.
+His research interest includes adversarial machine learning, cybersecurity and machine learning.
 He is a Fellow of IEEE.
 Contact him at battista.biggio@unica.it. \end{IEEEbiography}

+\begin{IEEEbiography}{Fabio Roli} is a Full Professor in the Department of Computer Science, Bioengineering, Robotics and Systems Engineering at the University of Genova, Italy.
+His research interest includes machine learning, computer vision and cybersecurity.
+He is a Fellow of IEEE and IAPR.
+Contact him at fabio.roli@unige.it. \end{IEEEbiography}